 - BEST BANG FOR THE BUCK: Amerimax Home Products 8300 Gutter Getter Scoop

-- BEST FOR PRESSURE WASHER: AgiiMan Gutter Cleaning Pressure Washer Wands
+- BEST FOR PRESSURE WASHER: Sun Joe SPX-SRL9 Universal Pressure Washer Sky Lance

 There’s only one good way to test gutter cleaners: Clean some gutters.
 I used each of these tools to clean sections of gutters on my own home.
-I hooked up each tool to its appropriate power source (garden hose, pressure washer, or vacuum), or used the manual tools from atop a ladder.
+I hooked up each tool to its appropriate power source (garden hose, pressure washer, or vacuum) or used the manual tools from atop a ladder.
 While testing each tool, I recorded scores using a scoring rubric to make the comparisons as fair as possible.
+Scores included categories such as how well the tool cleared debris, how easy it was to use, and whether it was a good value for the price.

 Our Top Picks

-With all those considerations in mind, I set out to test some of the best gutter cleaning tools on the market.
-The following tools all passed my test (which I’ll explain in a bit) while also excelling in one particular area or another.
-It’s important to note that I also tested the STYDDI Pressure Washer Gutter Cleaner Attachment; however, it did not meet the standards for inclusion in this roundup.
+With all those factors in mind, I set out to test some of the best gutter-cleaning tools on the market.
+The following tools all passed my test while also excelling in one particular area or another.

-Anyone who plans to remove their gutter clutter with a manual leaf remover should give the Gutter Cleaning Spoon and Scoop a look.
-This plastic device screws onto the end of an extension pole or broomstick and allows the user to drag the debris to one central location for removal.
+Anyone who plans to remove their gutter clutter with a manual leaf remover will want to give the Gutter Tool a look.
+This plastic device screws onto the end of an extension pole or broomstick and allows you to drag the debris to one central location for removal.

-I found the Gutter Cleaning Spoon and Scoop to be one of the easiest gutter cleaner tools to set up and use.
-It’s lightweight but durable, making it easy to manipulate yet hardy.
+I found the Gutter Tool to be one of the easiest gutter cleaner tools to set up and use.
+It’s lightweight but durable, making it easy to manipulate, yet hardy.
 I felt the spoon did a good job of pulling the debris to where my ladder was located.
 Whenever I reached a bracket, I found it easy to flip the tool over to use the scoop and push it under the bracket.

-The only downsides I found are that it doesn’t come with an extension pole and that it doesn’t actually remove the debris: It collects it in one spot, so I had to remove it myself.
+The only downsides I found were that it doesn’t come with an extension pole and that it doesn’t actually remove the debris; it collects it in one spot, so I had to remove it myself.
+However, it’s sturdy and ensures that you’re able to reach and gather nearly anything in the gutter, which potentially means less time moving a ladder.
+I’d suggest an extension pole to go with it, however.

 - Type: Scoop